Installing and Configuring RabbitMQ for PCF as an On-Demand Service

 RabbitMQ VM Type: the type of VM that the RabbitMQ node will be created on.

 Persistent disk type: The type of persistent disk that the RabbitMQ node will be created on.

 AZ placement: the AZ(s) that the service instance will be deployed into.

-Note: if the ODB feature is not enabled, the ODB will be deployed alongside with RabbitMQ installation.
-Nevertheless, it is not going to be available in the marketplace.
+Note: If the ODB feature is not enabled, the ODB is deployed alongside with RabbitMQ installation.
+Nevertheless, it is not going to be available in the Marketplace.

 It is possible to configure the VM type for RabbitMQ and HAProxy instances by using the fields

 It is also possible to chose the size of the persistent disk that is going to be attached the RabbitMQ instances.